Article Table Of Contents

-These are the best cities for singles in New Jersey.
-Try not to jump in the car with a dozen roses:
+These are the best cities for singles in New Jersey for 2020:

 Read on below to see how we crunched the numbers and how each city ranked.
 If you live in or really close to one of these cities, and you're single, you should probably get out more often.
 And stop staring at your phone.
 Just sayin'.

-The most boring place in New Jersey?
-That would be Ringwood.
+The most boring place in new jersey?
+That would be Oakland.